pdm-project/pdm/README.md

 pdm new my-project
 ```

-Answer the questions following the guide, and a PDM project with a `pyproject.toml` file will be ready to use.
+Answer the prompts, and a PDM project with a `pyproject.toml` file will be ready to use., and a PDM project with a `pyproject.toml` file will be ready to use.

 **Install dependencies**